yperezj/world-bank-gdp-analysis/README.md

 - The analysis focuses on Spain as a case study and does not attempt to provide a comprehensive cross-country economic comparison.

-- Data availability and historical depth vary across countries and regional aggregates, which should be considered when interpreting the data quality results.
+- Data availability and historical depth vary across countries and regional aggregates, which should be considered when interpreting the results, as they may affect the reliability and comparability of the analysis.

 ### Structure